XavierBoubert/redmine-me/README.md

 ## Roadmap

+- At midnight, the tasks have to be cleared
 - add a tray icon
 - Refactor: the activeIssue has to be inside the issues
 - Panel activity